 The 2005-2006 season at SOHO20 included: four emerging artists with first time New York City solo exhibitions; events to increase public awareness and member support of natural disaster aide; acceptance of six new emerging artist members; and an annual juried exhibit featuring the work of sixteen emerging artists.

 The 2006-2007 exhibition season featured five emerging artists solo exhibits will be shown this coming exhibition year.
 In January 2007 SOHO20 organized a juried exhibit in conjunction with the Feminist Art Project through Rutgers University, “Adam’s Rib, Eve’s Air in Her Hair” a concept exhibit examining the many forms of Eve (female identity) and the impact of the Feminist Art Movement.
 Also, a Latin American Art exhibit, “Art of Argentina” in May 2007 featured a group of female Argentinean artists; most have received little artistic recognition beyond Argentina.

-SOHO20 Gallery’s mission continues to support highly committed women artists through extensive exhibition programs and an exciting mix of events.
+SOHO20’s mission continues to support highly committed women artists through extensive exhibition programs and an exciting mix of events.
 A rigorous jurying process ensures the high quality of gallery membership and exhibitions.
 The gallery’s commitment to diversity brings a broad and impressive range of works to the public’s attention each season.
-Now located at the center of the art world in New York’s Chelsea art district, SOHO20 Gallery continues its long-standing tradition of women’s excellence in the arts.
+Now located at the heart of the Bushwick, Brooklyn art district, SOHO20 Gallery continues its long-standing tradition of women’s excellence in the arts.